frontenddogma/web-development-glossary/manuscript/r.md

 : In HTTP, a client’s message to a server soliciting a response.
 A request message consists of a request line (e.g., `GET /images/logo.png HTTP/1.1`, which requests a resource called /images/logo.png from the server), request header fields (e.g., `Accept-Language: en`), an empty line, and an optional message body.&nbsp;[†](#w-http)

 Request for Comments
-: A type of text document from the technology community.
+: A type of document from the technology community.
 An RFC document may come from many bodies including from the Internet Engineering Task Force (IETF), the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB), or from independent authors.
 The RFC system is supported by the Internet Society (ISOC).
 An RFC is authored by engineers and computer scientists in the form of a memorandum describing methods, behaviors, research, or innovations applicable to the working of the Internet and Internet-connected systems.
 It is submitted either for peer review or to convey new concepts, information, and occasionally engineering humor.
 The IETF adopts some of the proposals published as RFCs as Internet Standards.&nbsp;[†](#w-rfc)

 Request header
 : An HTTP header that can be used in an HTTP request, and that does not relate to the content of the message.
 Request headers, like `Accept`, `Accept-*`, or `If-*` allow to perform conditional requests; others like `Cookie`, `User-Agent`, or `Referer` precise the context so that the server can tailor the answer.
 Not all headers appearing in a request are request headers.
 For example, the `Content-Length` appearing in a `POST` request is actually an entity header referring to the size of the body of the request message.
 However, these entity headers are often called request headers in such a context.&nbsp;[‡](#m-request-header)